 Using the key words ‘scoliosis’ and ‘soft brace’ 16 articles displayed, only, four of them meeting the topic.
 Two were referring to the treatment of patients with IS, two were on the treatment of neuromuscular scoliosis.
 The expanded search revealed the following:

-(1) ‘scoliosis’ and ‘SpineCor’: 20 papers have been found, most of them investigating a soft brace.
+‘scoliosis’ and ‘SpineCor’: 20 papers have been found, most of them investigating a soft brace.

-(2) ‘scoliosis’ and ‘TriaC’: 7 papers displayed.
+‘scoliosis’ and ‘TriaC’: 7 papers displayed.

-(3) ‘scoliosis’ and ‘St. Etienne brace’: one paper displayed but not meeting the topic
+‘scoliosis’ and ‘St. Etienne brace’: one paper displayed but not meeting the topic

-(4) ‘scoliosis’ and ‘Olympe’: No paper displayed.
+‘scoliosis’ and ‘Olympe’: No paper displayed.

-The papers considered for inclusion were new technical descriptions, preliminary results, cohort studies and controlled studies
+The papers considered for inclusion were new technical descriptions, preliminary results, cohort studies and controlled studies[12–16, 27–44].

-Four papers found on the SpineCor™ were of prospective controlled or prospective randomized design
+Four papers found on the SpineCor™ were of prospective controlled or prospective randomized design[15, 16, 39, 42].

-Two papers were on soft Boston braces used in patients with neuromuscular scoliosis
+Two papers were on soft Boston braces used in patients with neuromuscular scoliosis[45, 46].

 The idea of using soft braces and reducing the impact braces have on the patients is appreciated.
 However as there seem to be certain shortcomings, these should be ruled out to increase patients’ safety and enlarge the range of indications.

 The corrective movement in frontal plane as described by Fischer and later by Coillard[12–14] should be preserved while lumbar lordosis should be augmented with the help of a newly designed soft brace.
 The first step into this direction was the development of a soft brace called “Universal Spine Orthosis (USO)™” (patent pending) in 2007, which has not been applied widely.

 The harness for adjustment of the corrective ribbons provided using the soft brace as presented by Coillard[12–14] was replaced by a small plastic fixation element where the elastic ribbons can be adjusted to.
-This fixation element is adjusted to augment lumbar lordosis (Figure
+This fixation element is adjusted to augment lumbar lordosis (Figure2).

 The USO™ allows to adjust the corrective ribbons in multiple ways for different purposes and therefore can be used for other indications than scoliosis treatment as well.

 However the USO, like other softbraces in use today[12–14] is not easy to adjust and also with this softbrace the patients may experience some problems in everday use (eg. clothes change, toilet use).
 Therefore we found further developments necessary to (1) make the brace easier to adjust, (2) easier to use and (3) to implement the corrective movements necessary in 3D.

 Within the Scoliologic™ ‘Best Practice’ program of physiotherapy we have a simple 3D system of postural corrections.
-This consists of (1) pelvic girdle correction, (2) shifting of shoulder girdle against pelvic girdle, (3) spiral shoulder girdle correction and (4) correction of the sagittal profile
+This consists of (1) pelvic girdle correction, (2) shifting of shoulder girdle against pelvic girdle, (3) spiral shoulder girdle correction and (4) correction of the sagittal profile[21, 22].

 These are also the main principles of correction we find in the Scoliologic™ ‘Best Practice’ hard braces (Chêneau light™, Gensingen brace™) leading to high in-brace corrections (Figure3 and4) as has been documented recently[22–24].
 The application of the Scoliologic™ ‘Best Practice’ braces has been shown to have the least rate of surgery, when compared to other studies respecting the SRS inclusion criteria.

 Therefore it was the aim of our recent development to implement all these principles of correction and by the same time make the new soft brace development smaller and more easy to adjust.
 The result of this development is demonstrated in the following.